Sexual Exploitation of a Child in Colorado – Questions and Answers

-Explain exactly what Sexual Exploitation of a Child (CRS 18-6-403) is in non-legal terms?
+Explain exactly what Sexual Exploitation of a Child (CRS 18-6-403) is in Denver, in non-legal terms?

-What is the difference between pictures that include child nudity and sexually exploitative material?
+What is the difference in Jefferson County between pictures that include child nudity and sexually exploitative material?

-Any picture that shows a child under eighteen engaging in a sex act or a position that is meant to stimulate some sort of sexual arousal is defined as child pornography and the individual in possession of the picture can be charged with sexual exploitation of a child.
+Any picture that shows a child under eighteen engaging in a sex act or a position that is meant to stimulate some sort of sexual arousal is defined as child pornography and the individual in possession of the picture can be charged with sexual exploitation of a child in Jefferson County and throughout Colorado.
 Sometimes it is hard to tell the difference, but an experienced sex crimes lawyer can make you aware of the subtleties that lie in the middle of the law.
 To avoid any type of criminal charge, do not possess or view any pictures that include child nudity regardless of origin, intent, or reason.

-How do Police see what someone has on their computer or cell phone?
+How do Arapahoe County Police see what someone has on their computer or cell phone?

-How do deleted pictures count towards charges in a criminal sex case?
+How do deleted pictures count towards charges in a criminal sex case in Douglas County?

-What is some good advice from a Colorado lawyer / attorney about Child Pornography and the charge of Sexual Exploitation of a Child?
+What is some good advice from a Colorado lawyer / attorney about Child Pornography and the charge of Sexual Exploitation of a Child in Boulder?